 Holidays to Sardinia will leave you spoilt for choice.
-This Mediterranean paradise, most famous for its glamourous Costa Smeralda strip, allures sun seekers with the promise of white gold sands and glittering blue seas.
+This Mediterranean island paradise, most famous for its glamorous Costa Smeralda strip, allures sun seekers with its white sands and glittering blue seas.

-Make an early morning trip to watch the sun rise over the rocky shelf surrounded by weather worn granite blocks and witness the sea come to life as the light washes over the calm waves.
-The view is just as magical as the sun sets.
+Make an early morning trip to watch the sunrise over rocky shelves surrounded by weather-worn granite blocks, and witness the sea come to life as the light washes over the calm waves.
+The view is just as magical at night as the sun sets.

 The closest airport to the resorts in North Sardinia is Olbia (OLB).
 Direct flights to Olbia are available from Bristol, London Gatwick, London Heathrow and London Luton and take approximately 2 hours.
 For South Sardinia, the closest airport is Cagliari (CAG).
 Direct flights to Cagliari are available from London Gatwick, London Heathrow and London Stansted and also take approximately 2 hours.

 Sardinia is a summer destination, with the season generally running from May to early October.
 Temperatures are at their hottest in July and August and this is when the towns and beaches are at their busiest.
 However, Sardinia also enjoys a mild climate in spring and autumn with temperatures rarely going beneath 20 degrees which makes it perfect for visiting at the beginning or end of season too.
 May, June and September are ideal months to visit for those wanting to avoid the busiest crowds and still enjoy warm weather.

 At the current time, British citizens do not require a visa to visit Italy.

 You don’t have to leave a tip in Italy – most Italians don’t tip for restaurant meals, bar drinks, taxi rides or hair and beauty treatments.
 However if you do leave a tip, you might receive quicker service.